 Intranet & Digital Workplace Maturity Models

 In the highly dynamic, fast moving world of Intranets and Digital Workplaces, the need for orientation understandably is a big one.
 Where does my organization stand?
-Where does the journey go?
+Where does the journey need to go?

 This overview of Intranet and Digital Workplace Maturity Models is intended to get you started.